Normally, SSH works like this:

 Log in to a secure system that will act as the Certificate Authority (CA).

-Generate user key pair:
+Generate a key pair:

 root@365870ffa28f:~# mkdir -p ~/ca && cd ~/ca